More and more young people are taking jobs as security guards, positions normally reserved for middle-aged migrant workers—why?

 Choices in Life

-I did not run with questions to the guy who’d hired me after finding out that he was a liar.
+I did not rush to confront the guy who’d hired me after finding out that he was a liar.
 To begin with, there was no guarantee he’d tell me the truth.
 Also, I didn’t want to act rashly and put him on the alert.
 If they confiscated my belongings in retaliation, or something—I’d be in a real pickle then.

 There’s a reason that none of us ran away.
 When we got here, the agent took our ID documents on the pretext that they were needed to help us apply for the job.
 The process usually takes a little over a month.
 I asked them for my ID card back a few days ago, arguing that I needed it to take a PCR test, not because I was planning on leaving.
 I was actually not lying.